Hugius/FabiEngine3D/FabiEngine3D/engine_assets/readme/MODEL_EDITOR.md

 - Hold the `MMB` button to move the camera with your mouse.
 - Use the `SPACE` key to move the camera **up** and use the `LSHIFT` key to move the camera **down**.
 - Use the `UP` and `DOWN` keys to change the camera zooming speed.
+- The new model name **cannot consist** of the '@' character, which is reserved by the internal engine.
 ### Texturing
 - **Diffuse map**: colored 24bit/32bit `PNG` format image file from `game_assets\textures\diffuse_maps\`.
 - **Light map**: colored 24bit `PNG` format image file from `game_assets\textures\light_maps\`.